Track Your shipment

 Average Rates per Mile and Ways to Reduce Shipping Costs

 Dry van shipping rates are primarily calculated on a per-mile basis.
 On average, dry van shipping costs range from $2.0 to $3.5 per mile, depending on factors like distance and load.
-To reduce costs, it's recommended to book shipments in advance, choose flexible shipping dates, and consolidate shipments.
-For the most competitive price, customers can request and compare quotes from multiple brokerages and carriers.
+To reduce costs, it is recommended to

 Cost-effective and widely available.
 Dry van trucking is a cost-effective solution for businesses of all sizes.
 Its widespread availability makes it easy to access this service.